 Is there anywhere where Crust Low-Code comes up short compared to Honeycode?
 In terms of direct feature set, it appears not to be the case, with Crust winning that battle easily (so far!).
 However, in terms of what is a B2B marketplace, clearly Amazon has some core advantages.
 As ever, it will leverage its giant portfolio of products to promote Honeycode.

 Crust is due to make its play in the marketplace arena later in 2020.
 We’re excited about our plans and will publish more articles on the subject as the event draws closer.
 Delivering ecosystem is fun and, if done well, profitable for all involved.

 Applications made with Crust Low-Code

 Looking for an example of software application development on Crust Low-Code?
-Check out Crust CRM Suite, the open-source Salesforce alternative, or Crust Service Cloud.
+Check out Crust CRM Suite, the open-source Salesforce alternative, or Crust Service Solution.
 A Low-Code Development platform should be capable of delivering Smart Apps of all types.
 It should also come with a BPMS tool like Corredor, the open automation engine.
 Crust Low-Code delivers on all fronts.
 Try it out at www.crust.tech/demo.